CycloneDX/cyclonedx.org/index.md

 <i class="icon icon--book"></i> [Documentation and examples](/ext/bom-descriptor)

 #### Dependency Graph
-The Dependency Graph extension provides the ability to represent components in a hierarchical, tree-like structure which describes the components and their optional dependency on other components.
+The Dependency Graph extension provides the ability to describe components and their dependency on other components.

 <i class="icon icon--book"></i> [Documentation and examples](/ext/dependency-graph)

+#### Vulnerability
+The Vulnerability extension provides the ability to represent component vulnerabilities in a BOM.

+<i class="icon icon--book"></i> [Documentation and examples](/ext/vulnerability)

 ## Component Ecosystems
 Components often belong to one or more ecosystems.
 These ecosystems typically have one or more sources of